 I went to bed that night in the hotel room and finally let it go.
 I made peace with all of it.
 I told myself it was an OBJECT.
 Objects come and go, but the true, lasting gifts are the ones we remember in our minds and feel in our hearts.
 Those can never be lost.

-I went into work the next day and received this voice mail on my phone.
+I went into work the next day and received this voice mail on my phone from a lady with a raspy voice.

 I knew it had to be either she wanted the barstool – or she found the ring in the big black bag!
 Part of me prepared to get an order for a barstool, I mean, what are the chances the ring would actually be in the bag, and if it was, how could she find such a tiny thing in such a vast container?
 But then…another part of me KNEW the ring would come back to me.